 Last week I was fortunate enough to have the opportunity to go to Germany for an education conference.
 I was really excited as I love Germany.
-I had private lessons for two years when I did my German A-level (because no-one else wanted to study the subject at my school) and also attended extra evening classes and conversation classes.
+For two years, I had private lessons whilst doing my German A-level (because no-one else wanted to study the subject at my school).
+I also attended extra evening classes and conversation classes.
 Then I chose to do a German module when I was at university.

 I have to admit a downside of visiting Germany is that it’s not always easy to find vegetarian food, but I am completely addicted to brezel!

-I much prefer the breakfasts in Germany to a ‘full English’.
+The breakfasts in Germany are preferable to a ‘full English’.
 Most days I had some fruit, some yoghurt and some brezel – yummy!

 The food at the conference was delicious – a selection of fresh fruit, open sandwiches, yoghurts and quark was available at every break time.